aws-samples/integrate-your-application-with-amazon-q-business-identity-aware-apis/README.md

 Now we can build the application:
 1. Execute `npm run build`
 2. To prepare for deployment, compress the contents of `./app/dist` into a .zip folder with `cd /home/cloudshell-user/integrate-your-application-with-amazon-q-business-identity-aware-apis/app/dist && zip -r ../archive.zip *`
-3. Download archive.zip.
+3. Download archive.zip to your local machine.
+You'll use it to deploy the application in the next section.
 Click the "Actions" downdown in Cloudshell in the top right, and enter this file path: `/home/cloudshell-user/integrate-your-application-with-amazon-q-business-identity-aware-apis/app/archive.zip`

 #### Deploy